Cleveland Clinic logo

 A fallopian tube has four parts:

-• Ampulla: The major channel in your fallopian tube, located in-between the infundibulum and the isthmus.
-Fertilization most often takes place in the ampulla.
+• Ampulla: The major channel in your fallopian tube between the infundibulum and the isthmus.
+Fertilization most often happens here.

-• Isthmus: A tiny channel that connects the ampulla to the portion of your fallopian tube that’s closest to your uterus, the intramural portion.
+• Isthmus: A tiny channel that connects the ampulla to the portion that’s closest to your uterus, the intramural portion.

-• Intramural (interstitial) portion: The part of your fallopian tube that extends into the top of your uterus.
-It opens into your uterine cavity, where an embryo can implant into your uterine wall and develop into a fetus.
+• Intramural (interstitial) portion: The part that extends into the top of your uterus.
+It opens into your uterine cavity.

-Each fallopian tube is between 4 to 5 inches long and between 0.2 to 0.6 inches in diameter.
+Each fallopian tube is between 4 and 5 inches long and between 0.2 and 0.6 inches in diameter.

 Conditions and Disorders

-Common conditions that affect your fallopian tubes include:
+Conditions that can affect your fallopian tubes include:

-• Ectopic (tubal) pregnancy: An embryo can implant in your fallopian tubes instead of in your uterine wall.
+• Ectopic pregnancy: An embryo implants in your fallopian tubes instead of your uterus.
 These pregnancies aren’t viable and can be life-threatening without treatment.

-• Fibroids: Fibroids most commonly grow in your uterus, but they can surface in your fallopian tubes, too, blocking them.
+• Fibroids: Fibroids most commonly grow in your uterus.
+But they can surface in your fallopian tubes, too.

 Advertisement